 But I found something kind of neat – you can get thin sheets of diffusing plastic intended for film and photography lighting quite readily.
 I picked up a Rosco Diffusion Kit to get a variety, and their 3027 Tough 1/2 White Diffusion turned out to fit the bill perfectly: It diffused away the light reflection, while leaving text clear and without adding any noticeable texture.
 (There’s a slight bit of “noise” added, but you have to look real close.)

 To give this newly found film a real challenge, I decided to make a new scan of the hardest-to-scan CD I own, from 雪幻ティルナノーグ by Yonder Voice.
-It has a complex image drawn printed directly on the reflective CD surface.
-Here’s the results, also showing what a CCD+CCFL scanner looks like for good measure:
+It has a complex image printed directly on the reflective CD surface.
+Here’s the results, also showing what CCD+CCFL and CIS scanners look like for good measure: